bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0.4 is here.md

 Kotlin 1.0.4 includes a new experimental implementation of the annotation processing API.
 To enable it, add the following to your build.gradle:
 `apply plugin: 'kotlin-kapt'`
-You also need to <b>remove</b> the snippet that enables old annotation processing:
+You also need to **remove** the snippet that enables old annotation processing:

 {% raw %}
 <p></p>